-Income – single applicants are permitted monthly income of $836.
-Annually, this means one’s income cannot exceed $10,032.
-Married applicants, with both spouses applying, can have a monthly income of up to $1,195.
-This means the couple can have a combined annual income of $14,340.
+Single applicants are permitted a monthly income of $967.
+Married applicants, with both spouses applying, can have a monthly income of up to $1,391.

-Assets – single applicants are permitted $2,000 in countable assets, and married applicants are allowed $3,000.
-Countable assets exclude one’s home, home furnishings, personal items, and low value life insurance policies.
+Single applicants are permitted $2,000 in countable assets, and married applicants are allowed $3,000.
+Countable assets exclude one’s home, home furnishings, personal items, and low-value life insurance policies.
 A single vehicle is also exempt provided it is in use and not an investment.
-The home is exempt provided the owner (or one of the owners) lives in it and the value of the home equity is not greater than $893,000.
+The home is exempt provided the owner (or one of the owners) lives in.

 PCS benefits are provided across Idaho.
 There are no geographic restrictions for this program except participants cannot live in nursing homes or intermediate care facilities.

 To learn more about the PCS program and to begin the application process, visit the Idaho Medicaid website or call your regional Department of Health & Welfare office.
-A printable pamphlet is available for download here.
-This brochure is not specific to Idaho Medicaid Personal Care.
-However, it contains relevant information about the program, as well as another program for those requiring a higher level of care.
+Additional program information can also be found here.